-- CO1. understand the skills of scientific research and to enable them to do social research by know the various methods of data collection and their sources. - CO2. acquire the skills of computer and to use them in social research.
+- to understand the skills of scientific research and to enable them to do social CO1. research by know the various methods of data collection and their sources. - to acquire the skills of computer and to use them in social research.
+CO2.